Shimabara, Kyoto

-Shimabara (嶋原) (often simplified to 島原, sometimes styled 嶌原), established in 1640, was the designated red light district (yūkaku) in Kyoto.
+Shimabara (嶋原), established in 1640, was the designated red light district (yūkaku) in Kyoto.
 Following the outlawing of sex work in Japan, it went defunct as a red-light district in the 1950s but continued as a geisha district (hanamachi) for a few more years.
 By the 1970s, geisha were no longer registered in Shimabara.
 Tayū, who never disappeared entirely from Shimabara, were allowed to register as a special type of geisha following the outlawing of prostitution, and continue to perform in the district to this day.
 Shimabara continues to operate as a tourist district, and operates one ochaya.

 History

 A present-day tayū from Wachigaiya in Shimabara.

 Before the establishment of Shimabara, earlier courtesan districts were established: first (二条柳町, Second street willow town) in (二条万里小路, nijō made no kōji) in 1589, with the permission of Toyotomi Hideyoshi, which was moved to (六条, Sixth street) when the Edo period started, which was then moved to Shimabara in 1640/41.

 Shimabara was established in 1640 for a brothel owned by Hara Saburoemon and was closed (as a prostitution district) in 1958, when prostitution was outlawed in Japan, though it continued as a geisha district into the 1970s.
 There are many explanations for the name Shimabara; it may refer to the large gate (Ōmon) that resembled the gate of Shimabara Castle in Hizen, or may be a reference to the then-recent Shimabara Rebellion (1637–38) (which was provoked by the construction of the castle), due to the chaotic founding of Shimabara.
 In the Tokugawa period, it was also called "the licensed quarter" (go-men no ocho) or simply "the quarter" to distinguish the higher-class residents within from the unlicensed women who operated throughout the cities.

-Shimbara was one of the three districts known as pleasure quarter (遊廓、遊郭, yūkaku) established in the major cities of Japan by the Tokugawa shogunate to restrict prostitution to designated districts.
+Shimbara was one of the three districts known as yūkaku (pleasure quarter) established in the major cities of Japan by the Tokugawa shogunate to restrict prostitution to designated districts.
 These districts were Shimabara in Kyoto (established 1640), Shinmachi in Ōsaka (established 1624–1644) and Yoshiwara in Edo (established 1617).
 These restrictions and controls were designed to control the widespread male and female prostitution of the Edo period (1603–1868).
 They did not derive from a moral opposition to prostitution but out of a desire to compartmentalize certain types of activity within the cities.
 Kabuki and jōruri theatres, and other related entertainment establishments were similarly controlled.
 When geisha subsequently developed in the mid-1700s, some operated in Shimabara, and hence it also became a hanamachi (geisha district).